How to Analyze Your Pinterest Boards

 NOTE: New group boards are created and older group boards are archived all the time.
 It’s totally fine to leave a group board if it’s no longer benefiting your business.
 There are plenty more to choose from if you want to join more.
 Or consider joining some Tailwind Communities instead.

 There is no hard and fast rule for what order boards should be presented when cleaning up Pinterest boards.
 But here are a few tips…

 Boards can be moved just by dragging and dropping (when you are on desktop).

-Put your brand board first so it’s the very first board people see when they visit your Pinterest profile.
-If you don’t have a brand board (a board with only your pins), make one while you are cleaning up Pinterest boards and schedule pins from your site or blog to start going to it right away.
+Some businesses put their brand board first so it’s the very first board people see when they visit their Pinterest profile.
+If you don’t have a brand board (a board with only your pins), you can make one while you are cleaning up Pinterest boards and schedule pins from your site or blog to start going to it right away.